josh-white-278/zephyr-pub-sub/README.md

 The normal message flow is:

-1. The publisher allocates a new message from the broker
+1. The publisher allocates a new message
 2. The publisher populates the message with the data it wants to send
 3. The publisher publishes the message to the broker
 4. If a subscriber has a subscription it receives the message in its message handler function